AvotraRan/DNN_Activations_Functions/README.md

-# The aims of this project is to make a comparison of activation functions on
+# The aims of this project is to make a comparison of activation functions
-Deep Neural Networks:

 # A comparison of Activations Functions  Tanh, Relu, Swish and Mish on Deep Neural Network

-# Clone
+## Clone

 ```
 git clone https://github.com/HabibMbow94/DNN_Activations_Functions.git